 General Zia-ul-Haq, may have had no control over international events which came to epitomize his era such as the Soviet invasion of Afghanistan or the Iranian revolution; but he did determine Pakistan’s outlook towards these, and along with his internal policies after taking over as Martial Law Administrator, he has left lasting effects long after his death.

-He is still remembered for his role in the Afghan Mujahadeen, Islamization of Pakistan’s laws and society, and for cultivating and developing later three-time PM Nawaz Sharif’s political career.
+He is still remembered for his role in the Afghan Mujahadeen, the Islamization of Pakistan’s laws and society, and for cultivating and developing later three-time PM Nawaz Sharif’s political career.

 Zia Assumes Power